rajayush143/mixup-vq-vae/README.md

-# mixup-vq-vae
+# Mixup-VQ-VAE: A Novel Image Augmentation Technique for Clinical Machine Learning Applications

-A Novel Image Augmentation Technique for Clinical Machine Learning Applications
+In many applications of clinical machine learning, available datasets may not be sufficiently large enough to train generalizable supervised machine learning models.
+To improve the generalizability of supervised machine learning models in clinical machine learning applications, Mixup-VQ-VAE, a novel data augmentation mechanism that recombines samples in the latent space of a Vector-Quantized Variational Autoencoder (VQ-VAE) using Mixup, a convex interpolation technique is proposed.
+Performance of deep neural networks trained on Chest X-ray medical imagery, augmented with Mixup-VQ-VAE and other computer vision data augmentation algorithms, are compared.
+It was observed that Mixup-VQ-VAE improves the test accuracy of ResNet-50 on this task by 18% over the same model trained on non-augmented data, highlighting the efficacy of this augmentation mechanism for clinical machine learning applications.